 “The Highgate Springs border crossing is integral to communities on both sides of the border, and I am delighted that it will continue to receive the federal investment it needs to meet the modern demands of our economy and national security,” said Senator Patrick Leahy (Vermont), chair of the Senate Appropriations Committee.
 “As Chairman of the Appropriations Committee, I have worked to support programs that will improve the border crossing experience, grow local economies, and keep us safe.”

 “The Highgate Springs port is more than just a secure, welcoming gateway to our country,” Region 1 Public Buildings Service Commissioner and Acting Regional Administrator Glenn C. Rotondo said.
 “It is intrinsic to the fabric of life and community along the New England border with Canada.
 We are excited for the opportunity to partner with our federal partners and begin the process to improve this facility, and the economic prospects this project will bring to the region.”

 GSA’s goal is to provide long-lasting and durable buildings which are sustainable and climate resilient, with low maintenance and operating costs.
 Additionally, these buildings will be highly functional, technologically efficient and flexible while providing a welcoming gateway into and out of the United States.

-GSA provides centralized procurement for the federal government, managing a nationwide real estate portfolio of nearly 370 million rentable square feet and overseeing approximately $75 billion in annual contracts.
+About GSA: GSA provides centralized procurement for the federal government, managing a nationwide real estate portfolio of nearly 370 million rentable square feet and overseeing approximately $75 billion in annual contracts.
 GSA’s mission is to deliver the best value in real estate, acquisition, and technology services across government, in support of the Biden-Harris administration’s priorities.
 For more information, visit GSA.gov and follow us at @USGSA.